Towns, Villages & Historic sites

 Woodbridge is rich in history, picturesque views and welcoming atmosphere.
 Nestling near the head of the tidal reaches of the River Deben, Woodbridge has a host of independent shops, pubs and restaurants.

-During the summer months all these attractions are linked by an open top bus service on Thursdays and Saturdays.
-There is a Farmers Market 9am – 1pm 2nd and 4th Sat every month at the Community Centre.
+There is a Farmers Market, 9am – 1pm, 2nd and 4th Saturday every month at the Community Centre.

 There are also several delightful walks around Woodbridge and the surrounding villages.

 Woodbridge Town Council runs a weekly market outside the Shire Hall on the Market Square every Thursday from 8am.

 Woodbridge also has a swimming pool at Deben Leisure Centre, they have a fun children’s inflatable session on a Sunday.
 There is also a wonderful old cinema at the riverside theatre, the cinema has a very good restaurant and ice cream parlour.

 The village of Bawdsey is sited at the end of a long road at the mouth of the River Deben.
 Although slightly remote, the village attracts the holiday visitor because of its location next to the water’s edge and its wonderful views out across the estuary.

 Bawdsey is very much a place to go to get away from it all.
 You can get homemade and locally sourced lunches and teas from the Boathouse Café.

 There are an extensive network of cycle paths and walkways, which can be followed using the Ordinance Survey Explorer Maps numbers 212 and 231 (available from us on loan or to buy).